zehnm/neeo-mystrom-switch/README.md

    If you prefer 'NEEO light style recipes' for the power switches: change ./lib/neeoDevice.js to .setType('LIGHT')

  - Auto discovery of v2 WiFi switches
+ - Optional manual configuration for v1 WiFi switches or different networks
  - Power on / off / toggle buttons, power switch
  - Power consumption is exposed as sensor value and text field
  - Local mode only: driver communicates directly with WiFi switch.
  - Also works with my [Raspberry Pi power switch](https://github.com/zehnm/pi-power-switch)
+ - Available as ready to use docker image

 ### TODO
-For initial v0.1.0 release (real soon™):
- - [ ] some more testing and documentation
- - [ ] clean up code, better modularization
- - [x] allow mixed discovery (auto-discovery & config file)
- - [x] more efficient polling

-Afterwards:
- - auto discovery feature of v1 WiFi switches (the ones without temperature sensor)
+ - auto discovery of v1 WiFi switches (the ones without temperature sensor)
  - option to use myStrom cloud (either for initial discovery only or for full device access)
  - setting device reachability flag with connectivity test
  - improved error & auto retry handling